cosandr/go-motd/README.md

 The available information will depend on the user privileges, you will need to be able to run (without sudo) `systemctl status`, `docker inspect` and `zpool status` for example.

+Note that the BTRFS and ZFS space statistics are totals, that is to say, a RAID5 setup shows the used/total space across all drives.
+For example 3x4TB disks in RAIDZ1 show 10.91TB total, not the usable space which is about 7TB.

 ## Example

 ### All OK